 Avoid getting your lashes wet for at least 12hrs after your appointment.
 Doing so may result in glue weakness causing early detachment.
 Avoid rubbing your eyes.

 What to clean with: Baby shampoo or an oil-free makeup remover.
-Saline can be used to disinfect lashes periodically.

 Baby Shampoo: You can lather the soap between your fingers then gently rub your lashes to clean or you can use a clean make-up brush (eyeshadow brush) to gently brush them with soap.

 Oil-Free Remover: Using a clean brush, apply the remover around and onto your lashes then rinse as normal.
 Avoid using a cotton ball or pad as this may cause the fibers to get stuck between your lashes.